GEOLOGY (GEOL)

 C-ID: GEOL 200

-An introduction to the geology of California, including tectonic processes, geologic structures, physiographic provinces, local rocks and minerals, landforms, natural resources, geologic history, and natural hazards in the state.
+The geology of California, including the tectonic processes and geologic history that shape the physiographic provinces of California as defined by their geologic structures, local rocks and minerals, landforms, natural resources, and natural hazards.
+Includes the study of natural resource and hazard considerations that impact development and land use.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC